anandrajagopal/AutoComplete/README.md

 				add("development you$");
 			}
 		};
 		suffixTree.add(words); //do this only once.
-If you have large number of words, building the tree is expensive.
+If you have large number of words, building the tree over and over again is expensive.

 		Then: